-- The right to request access to your personal information;
+- The right to request access to your personal information,

-- The right to edit, correct, and update your personal information;
+- The right to edit, correct, and update your personal information,

-- The right to request erasure of your personal information;
+- The right to request erasure of your personal information,

-- The right to restrict processing of your personal information;
+- The right to restrict processing of your personal information,

-- The right to object to the processing of your personal information;
+- The right to object to the processing of your personal information,

-- The right to data portability; and/or
+- The right to data portability, and/or

 - The right to withdraw your consent, to the extent that we have collected your personal information based on your affirmative informed consent.

 We will only use your personal information when the law allows us to.
-Most commonly, we will use your personal information in the following circumstances:
+Most commonly, we will use your personal information in the following circumstances and as identified above:

 - Where it is necessary for our legitimate interests.
 This can include processing your personal information for the purposes of providing and enhancing the provision of our Services, as well as advertising our products, credentials, designations, services, and information to you.